Skip to content

 // Persist `pem` to your secret store — do not regenerate on boot (see below).

-PEM vs KeyObject
+PEM or KeyObject

 ts